ascv/HyperLogLog/README.md

 2.1 Changelog
 =============

-Deprecation notice: this is the last supported version for Python 2.7.x.
+**Deprecation notice**: this is the last supported version for Python 2.7.x.

-Changes:

 * Fix bug where HyperLogLogs of unequal sizes could be merged.
 * Fix bug causing cardinality estimates to be off when repeatedly merging